Euro S50 Single Vanos

 Install and then remove intake cylinder outboard cover.

-Note: Tightening cover bolts presses intake cylinder into vanos housing.
+Note: Tightening the cover bolts presses the intake cylinder into the Vanos housing.

-Note: Intake cylinder cover O-ring is larger of three remaining similar O-rings that fit cover.
+As a helpful note , the intake cylinder cover O-ring is the larger of the three remaining similar O-rings that fit the cover, so ensure you select the correct one before proceeding.

 Remove intake cylinder inboard cover sealing O-ring.

-Install new intake rod seal into intake cylinder inboard cover.
+Install the new intake rod seal into the intake cylinder inboard cover.

-Insert seal into housing on one side and press seal into housing on opposite side.
+First, insert the seal into the housing on one side, and then press it into the housing on the opposite side.

-Press O-ring into rod seal to verify O-ring full insertion.
+Finally, press the O-ring into the rod seal to verify that the O-ring is fully inserted.

-Disconnect intake piston end cap from main piston body (hands).
+Disconnect intake piston end cap from main piston body (hands, Euro S50 Single Vanos).

 Remove intake piston seal from intake piston cap.